CasualCoder91/N_Body/docs/N-Body-Simulation/Initialization.rst

 In the solar neighborhood :math:`\sigma_{v_{R}} = (38 \pm 2) \left [ \frac{km}{s} \right ]` :cite:`Binney_2011` (p.
 497)

-In the case of an isothermal sheet, the vertical velocity dispersion only depends on the surface density :cite:`Kruit_1988` (p.
-120)
+Under the approximation of isothermal sheets (introduced in :cite:`Kruit_1981`), the vertical velocity dispersion only depends on the surface density :cite:`Kruit_1988`

 .. math::
     \sigma_{v_{z}} = \pi G \Sigma \left ( R \right )z_{0}

+The isothermal sheet approximation for the MW disk was proposed by :cite:`Kruit_1981`

 The first moments of the collisionless Boltzmann equation (CBE) for cylindrically symmetric systems are given by